Quantum Algorithm for Reversing Unknown Unitary Evolutions

-In this article, we introduce the first universal protocol to reverse any unknown unitary transformation of arbitrary dimension deterministically and exactly with finite calls of the unitary.
-To prove it, we propose the Quantum Unitary Reversal Algorithm (QURA) to realize the inversion of an arbitrary input $U \in \su(d)$ by $\mathcal{O}(d^2)$ calls of $U$, which is potentially near-optimal based on the recent observations and numerical calculations for small-scale $d$ in \cite{Yoshida2023}.
-The main idea of QURA involves encoding and transforming the information of the gate $U$ into a dedicated subspace corresponding to its inversion $U^{-1}$ within the prepared quantum state.
-Subsequently, leveraging a duality-based amplitude amplifier, QURA effectively amplifies the specific portion to amplitude $1$, to achieve the time reversal of $U$ exactly and deterministically.
-Beyond resolving the fundamental question of reversibility of unknown unitary operations, our research illustrates that, in contrast to classical methods that employ process tomography, our approach exhibits a quadratic advantage in computational complexity, and removes the dependency of process error in query complexity, thereby underscoring its advantage in scalability and efficiency.
+In this article, we introduce the first universal protocol to reverse any unknown unitary evolution of arbitrary dimension deterministically and exactly with finite calls of the unitary.
+The protocol, named the Quantum Unitary Reversal Algorithm (QURA), realizes the time reversal of an arbitrary unknown $d$-dimensional closed quantum system by querying its time-evolution operators a mere $\cO(d^2)$ times.
+This result establishes that a finite number of uses of an unknown unitary suffices to realize its inverse exactly and deterministically, standing in stark contrast to the infinite number of applications required by conventional methods.
+Notably, the query complexity of QURA is proven to be optimal, as evidenced by the recently developed lower bound~\cite{Odake2024}.
+In constructing this algorithm, a novel amplitude amplification approach is developed, which does not require the oracle to perform the inversion of the target unitary.
+Beyond resolving the fundamental question of reversibility of unknown unitary operations, we further show that reversing an unknown unitary on a quantum computer yields a quadratic quantum advantage in computational complexity compared to classical methods that rely on process tomography, and the dependency of process error in query complexity is removed.
+With this protocol, our work provides the construction of a crucial oracle for unitary inversion within quantum algorithm frameworks, representing a significant step in the quest to harness the full potential of quantum computing.